 But some brushes will last a lot longer — we know of people still using electric toothbrushes that are 10 years old.

-Which factors affect how long a toothbrush lasts?
+The factors that affect how long a toothbrush lasts

 There are several factors that can affect how long a toothbrush remains operational.